-For those of you who have read my eBook, you already know that I predicted this move by Facebook back in 2011.
+For those of you who have read my cash-practice guidebook, you already know that I predicted this move by Facebook back in 2011.
 But let’s be honest … who cares if Facebook is creating a search engine?
 How could that possibly matter to your PT clinic?
 Don’t be so quick to brush this one off as unimportant.
-In this post I’ll cover what this new search engine will be like, share an excerpt of my eBook explaining the smart way to choose a Business Page Title and Custom Facebook URL (which can be changed if you already have one), and cover why this move into search will make using a Facebook business page ever more important for your practice.
+In this post I’ll cover what this new search engine will be like, share an excerpt of my book explaining the smart way to choose a Business Page Title and Custom Facebook URL (which can be changed if you already have one), and cover why this move into search will make using a Facebook business page ever more important for your practice.

 The new search engine is called Graph Search.
 It is not yet released to the public on a large scale, and it will not be like the other major search engines.
-Staying true to its socially-connected nature, when someone does a search on Facebook, the results will be largely dependent on their Facebook friends’ likes/comments/interactions with the things they are searching for.
+Staying true to its socially connected nature, when someone does a search on Facebook, the results will be largely dependent on their Facebook friends’ likes/comments/interactions with the things they are searching for.

 It is still in its infancy and the search algorithm will certainly change a lot over time, but things like page keywords, custom url, and other forms of content on a page will also have an influence on the search results people get.
 The implications of this are incredibly important and are the premise of my assertion that having a Facebook business page will become increasingly more important for your clinic.
 This article at TheDailyBeast.com does a nice job of summarizing Graph Search, and here is an introduction to Graph Search from Facebook itself.